 About The Great Illawarra Walk

-The Great Illawarra Walk is back for 2019 and we're going to make this year bigger and better than ever.
-This year all money raised will be going towards research into Vanishing White Matter Disease at the Illawarra Health and Medical Research Institute to support children worldwide, including local girl Chloe Saxby.
+The Great Illawarra Walk is back for 2024 and we're going to make this year bigger and better than ever.

-The walk will be held in a different format to previous years, with walkers able to walk any distance (up to 40km) over Saturday 2 March 2019.
+The walk goes from Shellharbour to Austinmer.
+Walkers are able to walk any distance (up to 40km) over Saturday 9 March 2024.

 Registrations are now open; $40 per adult and $20 per child.